Ship/Rate Track Account

 6. How do I declare the value of my shipment?

-As witnessed by this post and our extensive online resources, we consult with companies to help them find the best shipping solutions.
-This includes recommending services other than what we may / or may not offer.
+Beyond our extensive online resources, we consult with companies to find the best shipping solutions—whether that involves our direct services or recommending other providers.

 Jet Worldwide delivery van on Canadian city route export shipping